GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## What Should I Do?

-The following procedures are intended for network engineers.
+The following procedures are intended for system administrators and/or network engineers.

-You will need to download the COMMON root CA certificate and install it on government-furnished, macOS and iOS devices.
+You will need to download the COMMON root CA certificate and install it on government-furnished Apple devices.

 When downloading the COMMON root CA certificate by using the options below, you'll need to verify that it contains these details: